yavin-dev/framework/docs/pages/guide/04-start.md

 Reports
 -------------------------------
 A report is a user defined query coupled with a visual representation (table, graph, etc) of the returned query result.
-With a report, you can freely explore the various dimensions and measures in your data.
+With a report, you can freely explore the various dimensions and measures of your data.
 Shown below is a line chart visualization from a report showing the “Netflix TV shows release dates”, filtering only for TV shows, and release date = 2014.
 With “Release Date” as dimension and “Total Seasons” and “Count”  as metrics.

-A sample Yavin report

 <figure  style="font-size:1vw; color:DodgerBlue;"><img style="border:2px solid black;" src="assets/images/GS_Yavin_report_in_action.gif" width="800"/><figcaption>Gif animation - Yavin report in action </figcaption> </figure>